solana-developers/solana-cookbook/docs/gaming/store-sol-in-pda.md

 ---
-title: Storing Sol in a program
+title: Storing SOL in a PDA
 head:
   - - meta
     - name: title